China takes EU solar dispute to WTO

 China said on Monday that it has made a complaint to the World Trade Organization against photovoltaic subsidies in the European Union, the latest move in the row between the two economies over solar products.

-The case began when the Ministry of Commerce requested consultation with the EU and its member states concerning photovoltaic subsidies granted by Italy and Greece.
+The case was launched when the Ministry of Commerce requested consultation with the EU and its member states concerning photovoltaic subsidies granted by Italy and Greece.

-The two countries issued decrees in 2011 and 2012 that offered additional subsidies of 10 percent on electricity generated by photovoltaic installations if the main components in the installations were produced within the EU or the European Economic Area - which comprises of the EU, plus Iceland, Norway and Liechtenstein.
+The two countries issued decrees in 2011 and 2012 that offered additional subsidies of 10 percent on electricity generated by photovoltaic installations if the main components of the installations were produced within the EU or the European Economic Area — comprising of the EU, plus Iceland, Norway and Liechtenstein.

 The ministry said the subsidies violated WTO rules in two ways.
-First, they violated the "national treatment" principle, which mandates indiscriminative treatment toward imported goods.
-Second, they constituted prohibited subsides under WTO agreements regarding the use of domestic over imported goods.
+First, they violate the "national treatment" principle, which mandates indiscriminative treatment toward imported goods.
+Second, they constitute prohibited subsides under WTO agreements regarding the use of domestic over imported goods.